Luis Fermín de Carvajal, Conde de la Unión

 Luis Fermín de Carvajal, 1st Count of la Unión (1752 – 20 November 1794) became a general officer in the army of the Kingdom of Spain.
 In 1794 during the French Revolutionary Wars, he commanded the Spanish Army in a mostly unsuccessful effort to hold back the army of the First French Republic.
 He died in battle fighting the French.

 Early career and 1793

-Luis Fermín De Carvajal was born in 1752 in Lima.
+The son of Fermín Francisco de Carvajal-Vargas, 1st Duke of San Carlos, Luis Fermín De Carvajal was born in 1752 in Lima.
 King Charles III of Spain conferred upon him the title Conde de la Unión on 2 August 1778.
 At the outbreak of the War of the Pyrenees in 1793, he commanded the fortress of San Fernando at Figueres.
 Under the command of Antonio Ricardos the Spanish army was generally successful in 1793, capturing and holding part of French Roussillon.
-As a Lieutenant General, De la Unión led a division under Ricardos in a victory at the Battle of Truillas on 22 September 1793.
-When Ricardos died in Madrid in early 1794, and his successor Alejandro O'Reilly expired soon after, King Charles IV of Spain appointed de la Unión to command the army.
+As a lieutenant general, De la Unión led a division under Ricardos in a victory at the Battle of Truillas on 22 September 1793.
+When Ricardos died in Madrid in early 1794, and his successor, Alejandro O'Reilly, soon after, King Charles IV of Spain appointed de la Unión to command the army.